 Kids Pedal Bike with Stabilizers

 The classic “old school” kids bike with cranks, pedals, chain, front and rear brakes.
-The child learns to pedal first while being supported by the stabilisers.
-Once the stabilisers are removed they have to try and learn the more complex skill (balancing), while pedalling, which is much harder.
+The child learns to pedal first while being supported by the stabilisers which help keep the bike upright.
+Once the stabilisers are removed kids have to learn how to balance (the more complex skill) while pedalling at the same time.

-If kids learn to ride using a pedal bike with stabilisers they won’t develop their balance as the stabilisers keep the bike upright, like a crutch.
-Once the stabilisers are removed the child will immediately need to (try to) balance and un-learn many of the bad habits that stabilisers can cause (see below).
+Kids riding a pedal bike with stabilisers won’t develop their balance as the stabilisers keep the bike upright, like a crutch.
+Once the stabilisers are removed the child will immediately need to (try to!) balance and undo many of the bad habits that stabilisers can cause (see below).

 A bike steers by leaning, and since stabilisers keep the bike upright, they can make it difficult to turn.
 Even worse, a bike with stabilisers will lean away from the corner onto their outside wheel so the rider will learn to lean the wrong way.

 The small stabiliser wheels are difficult to use on inclined slopes (they topple over sideways), will get stuck on rough surfaces and will dig into soft ground, which may lead to the bike toppling unexpectedly.

 Balance bikes are typically made of aluminium, wood, steel and plastic though some super fancy carbon models are available.
 Aluminium provides the best balance of weight, strength and durability.
 A balance bike’s simplicity makes them lighter than their stabiliser clad counterparts.
 As well as making them easier to ride, it’s also handy for parents to carry if their little one has done enough biking.

 Some smaller balance bikes come with plastic wheels and EVA foam tyres, while most of the better ones come with spoked wheels with rubber tyres.

 EVA foam tyres are lightweight and puncture proof, but they provide very little grip and once worn out the entire wheel needs to be replaced.